 - No Historical Figures Were Harmed: His name appears to be a play on the name of infamous Chilean anticommunist dictator Augusto Pinochet.

 - Democracy Is Bad: Mr. Horse thinks that democracies are inefficient and impede progress, and that they must be replaced by his technocratic rule.

 - Emperor Scientist: Mr. Horse is a technocrat, and he rules Las Pegasus with scientists to maximize societal efficiency and technological progress.

 - Expy: Mr. Horse is based on none other than Mr. House from Fallout: New Vegas.

 - Take Over the World: Mr. Horse's ambitions are far beyond any other leader in Las Pegasus.
-Mr. Horse's tree grants annex war goals on Buffalo Chiefdom, Confederation of Southern States, all four nations in the War in the South, Equestria and Lunar Empire, AND the Changelings and Stalliongrad.
+Mr. Horse's tree grants annex war goals on the Buffalo Chiefdom, the Confederation of Southern States, all four nations in the War in the South, Equestria and the Lunar Empire, AND the Changelings and Stalliongrad.
 If he succeeds, he will create a true successor state to Equestria based on the ideology of Technocracy, granting cores on 174 provinces in one focus.

 - Totalitarian Utilitarian: Mr. Horse wants to spread his anti-democratic technocratic rule across all of Equestria so that it can progress and prosper to its maximum potential.

 - Walking Spoiler: Mr. Horse's tree is vastly different from any other Las Pegasus tree, and the path taken to get him posits his tree as somewhat of a twist ending.